Precision reconstruction of rational CFT from exact fixed point tensor network: FP tensors as eigenstates of topological RG operators

-To appreciate this connection, recall that the label set of primaries in an RCFT are objects in a modular fusion cateogry $\mathcal{C}$.
-To avoid clutter, we focus on diagonal RCFT so that the conformal boundary conditions are also labeled by objects in $\mathcal{C}$.
+To appreciate this connection, recall that the label set of primaries in an RCFT are objects in a modular fusion category $\mathcal{C}$.
+Here we focus on diagonal RCFT so that the conformal boundary conditions are also labeled by objects in $\mathcal{C}$.
 It is convenient to re-scale the three point conformal block $\alpha^{ijk}_{IJK} =\mathcal{N}_{ijk}\,\gamma^{ijk}_{IJK}$, where \cite{Kojita:2016jwe} , \be \mathcal{N}_{ijk} = \sqrt{\theta(i,j,k)/\sqrt{d_id_jd_k}}, \ee where $\theta(i,j,k) = d_i/\left[F^{jkkj}\right]^{\textrm{blocks}}_{1i}$, and $d_i$ is the quantum dimension of object $i$, which is related to the modular matrix by $d_i = S_{0i}/S_{00}$ for a diagonal RCFT.
 The value of the FP tensor (\ref{Tin6j}) does not change, except that it is decomposed instead as $\mathcal{T}^{abc}_{(i,I)(j,J)(k,K)} = \gamma^{ijk}_{IJK} \hat C^{abc}_{ijk}$.
-On this basis, the structure coefficients $\hat C^{abc}_{ijk}$ of a diagonal RCFT (including the Ising CFT described above) can be written simply as \cite{Fuchs:2004xi}, \be \hat C^{abc}_{ijk} = (d_id_jd_k)^{1/4} \left[ \right], \ee where the square bracket denotes the quantum 6j-symbols of the modular tensor category $\mathcal{C}$ associated to the RCFT in a frame with tetrahedral symmetry and chosen normalization.
-Several components in this gauge involving the identity label are fixed to the values reviewed in the Supplementary Material.
+On this basis, the structure coefficients $\hat C^{abc}_{ijk}$ of a diagonal RCFT (including the Ising CFT described above) can be written simply as \cite{Fuchs:2004xi}, \be \hat C^{abc}_{ijk} = (d_id_jd_k)^{1/4} \left[ \right], \ee where the square bracket denotes the quantum 6j-symbols of the modular tensor category $\mathcal{C}$ associated to the RCFT in with tetrahedral symmetry and chosen normalization.
+Several components in this gauge involving the identity label are fixed to the values reviewed in the \appref{app:Fsymbol}.
 All two point correlations are also normalised.
-These $\gamma^{ijk}_{IJK}$ inherit the crossing relation of (\ref{eq:crossing1}), with the crossing kernel re-scaled as: \be [F^{ijk}_l]_{mn} = [F^{ijk}_l]^{\textrm{blocks}}_{mn} \frac{\mathcal{N}_{jkn}\mathcal{N}_{inl}}{\mathcal{N}_{ijm}\mathcal{N}_{mkl}}. \ee These re-scaled crossing kernals $ [F^{ijk}_l]_{mn}$ is related to the quantum 6j-symbol above by: \be [F^{ijk}_l]_{mn} = \sqrt{d_m d_n} \left[ \right ]. \ee The explicit values of $ [F^{ijk}_l]_{mn}$ and $ [F^{ijk}_l]^{\textrm{block}}_{mn}$ for the Ising CFT are given explicitly in the Supplementary Materials.
+These $\gamma^{ijk}_{IJK}$ inherit the crossing relation of (\ref{eq:crossing1}), with the crossing kernel re-scaled as: \be [F^{ijk}_l]_{mn} = [F^{ijk}_l]^{\textrm{blocks}}_{mn} \frac{\mathcal{N}_{jkn}\mathcal{N}_{inl}}{\mathcal{N}_{ijm}\mathcal{N}_{mkl}}. \ee These re-scaled crossing kernals $ [F^{ijk}_l]_{mn}$ is related to the quantum 6j-symbol above by: \be [F^{ijk}_l]_{mn} = \sqrt{d_m d_n} \left[ \right ]. \ee The explicit values of $ [F^{ijk}_l]_{mn}$ and $ [F^{ijk}_l]^{\textrm{block}}_{mn}$ for the Ising CFT are given in the \appref{app:Fsymbol}.
+Now it should be obvious that (\ref{eq:partition}) can be rewritten as a strange correlator $ Z_M= \langle \Omega | \Psi\rangle, $ where $ | \Psi\rangle$ is the ground state of the Levin-Wen model corresponding to the fusion category $\mathcal{C}$.
+It is well known that such a wave-function on a two dimension surface can be constructed using the Turaev Viro formulation of TQFT path-integral over a triangulated three ball \cite{Turaev:1992hq}.
+For a surface triangulation that matches the tiling as specified in (\ref{eq:partition}), the Levin-Wen ground state wavefunction can be written as \cite{Turaev:1992hq,wavefunction1,wavefunction2}: